payjoin/nolooking/README.md

 ## Limitations and future plans

 * **UNSAFE** -- does not implement required BIP78 checks
-* **Only works with a LND 0.14** - do **not** attempt to bypass the check - guaranteed loss of funds!
-* To work with an *empty* LND wallet you need to use LND 0.14.2
-* Funds in LND or other wallet are not used, so it's not true PayJoin.
+* Funds in LND or other wallet are not used, so it's not true PayJoin *yet*.
 * Invalid request can kill the whole server

 ## License